getify/foi-lang/formalization-work/Foi-Specification.md

 **Tail position.** When a guard expression occupies a tail position, its consequent occupies a tail position.
 The non-match path produces the `empty` literal with no call and is trivially tail-safe.
 A guard is therefore proper-tail-call transparent, in the same sense as a precondition consequent (§3.5).

 **Nested guards.** A guard's consequent may itself be a guard: `?[a]: ?[b]: x`.
 The inner guard is evaluated only when the outer matches; the composite's value is `x` when both match and `empty` otherwise.
 The two non-match paths are **not distinguishable** at the composite's value -- outer-failed and inner-failed both produce `empty`.
-Where the distinction matters, use an independent match (§5.1) with explicit clauses rather than nesting guards.
+An independent match (§5.1) with explicit clauses distinguishes them.

 **`:as` precedence.** The consequent slot is greedy and consumes a trailing `:as` annotation.
 Annotating the guard expression itself requires explicit parens: